 6. Prepare for the Worst

 Despite your best efforts, there is always a chance that inflation could cause serious problems for your business.
 As such, it’s important to have a contingency plan in place so that you can deal with any potential challenges.
 This could involve having an emergency fund, downsizing your operations, or even selling your business entirely.
+Our eCommerce business guide may help you decide.

 Inflation sounds like a good thing, especially for business owners, but it’s not without risks.
 It’s important to take those risks seriously and to prepare for the worst so you can minimize those risks.
 After all, the best insurance is often preventative action.
 And if prevention fails, it helps to have a solid game plan in place to help you cope with higher costs and harmful effects of inflation.